and3510/BIA_Project/README.md

 ### 2ª Etapa: Criando um Contêiner para Rodar a Evolution API

 1. **Navegue até o diretório do arquivo `docker-compose.yml`:**
+> Estarei usando a versão 1.8.2 do Evolution API

    Use o seguinte comando para acessar a pasta do projeto:

    ```bash